MonicaMMartinezV/GrammarPy/README.md

 This led the parser to produce a duplicated three as the next image shows.
 ![parserError](TestError.jpg)

 To address this issue, a default case requirement was introduced to ensure the acceptance of the code, allowing the CFG to either converge or reject the test code.
-Ambiguity can also arise from left recursion, which was mitigated by crafting the grammar with a focus on right recursion exclusively.
+Ambiguity can also arise from left recursion, which was mitigated by crafting the grammar with a focus on right recursion exclusively (Elimination of left recursion , n.d.).
 Left recursion was encountered only once, involving the concatenation of multiple spaces between "case" and the subsequent number or variable.
-These types of adjustments to resolve left recursion were rare.
+These types of adjustments to resolve left recursion were rare (GeeksforGeeks, 2021).

 ## **Implementation**